giancarllotorres/IaC-Fabric/README.md

-# Azure Global AI Barcelona - Infrastructure as Code (IaC)
+# Microsoft Fabric IaC Deployment - Infrastructure as Code (IaC)

-This project contains Infrastructure as Code (IaC) assets used to deploy and manage both Azure resources and Microsoft Fabric objects for the **Azure Global AI Barcelona** initiative.
+This project contains Infrastructure as Code (IaC) assets used to deploy and manage both Azure resources and Microsoft Fabric objects for the **Microsoft Fabric IaC Deployment** initiative.
 The deployment process is fully automated using CI/CD pipelines defined via YAML, enabling repeatable, scalable, and consistent infrastructure provisioning.

 ---